The Ramble and Lake: Restoration

 The Ramble was partially restored in the late 20th century.
 These renovations started with the Ladies' Pavilion, which was restored to its original design in 1979.
 In early 1981, the Central Park Conservancy cleared trees in the Ramble to allow more sunlight to reach the Ramble.
 However, this decision was criticized by birders, who said that the destruction of trees would remove shelter places for birds.
 The restoration of the Gill was subsequently approved in 1982.
 A path in the Ramble, Iphigene's Walk, was dedicated in 1987 to one of the key backers of the Ramble's 1980s renovation.

 The Central Park Conservancy renovated the Lake's shoreline starting in 2006, in a project to enhance both its ecological and scenic aspects.
 In mid-2007, the first phase of a restoration of the Lake and its shoreline plantings commenced, with replanting using native shrubs and understory trees around the northern end of the Lake.
 In the earliest stages, invasive non-native plants like Japanese knotweed were eradicated, the slopes were regraded with added humus and protected with landscaping burlap to stabilize the slopes while root systems became established and leaf litter developed.

 Bank Rock Bridge was recreated in its original materials following Calvert Vaux's original design of 1859–60.
 The replacement bridge was made of steel, clad in ornamental cast iron facings, with a wooden deck.
 The new bridge was rededicated in September 2009.

 The cascade, where the Gill empties into the lake, was reconstructed to approximate its dramatic original form, inspired by paintings of Asher B. Durand.
 Sections of the Lake were dredged of accumulated silt—topsoil that had washed off the surrounding slopes—and the island formerly in the lake, which gradually eroded below water level, was reconstructed in mid-2007 with rugged boulders along its shoreline, graded wetland areas, and submerged planting shelves for water-loving native plants, like pickerel weed.

 Birdwatching

 The Ramble is one of the major centers of birdwatching in Central Park.
 At least 250 species of birds have been spotted over the years, including more than 20 species of warblers that pass through during spring and fall migration in April and October.
 One of the most popular birding spots is Azalea Pond, along the waterfront.

-Dogs are required to be on leash at all times in the Ramble.
-A viral video in May 2020 depicted a racially-charged confrontation involving a white woman walking her dog who threatened to call police on black birdwatcher Christian Cooper, who had asked her to put her dog on a leash.